-Each tier has 4 bodies, 3 designable from start and one superclass body that must be researched.
+Each tier has 4 versions, identified by their faction and corresponding colour.
+The faction impacts the cost and armour of the unit.
+3 are designable from start and one superclass body must be researched.

-Propulsion set the speed and hit points of a unit.
+The propulsion set the speed and hit points of a unit.
 There are 3 ground propulsion and one aerial.
 Wheels are the basic propulsion.
-Hover trades hit points for speed, while tracks are the opposite.
+Hover trades hit points for speed, and tracks speed for HP.
 Gain and loss are proportional to the base hit points of the body.

 Wheels are the average ground propulsion, with decent speed and hit points.
 They make versatile tanks, able to serve as mobile reinforcements as well as general strike forces.

-Vertical Take-Off and Landing are aircrafts.
-These cost more than ground tanks and have the same amount of hit points as wheels, but can be targeted only when on ground or with other VTOLs, dedicated AA weapons or scouts.
-VTOLs also carries a limited amount of ammunitions and must return to a rearming pad once they are depleted.
-VTOLs can be built only from a VTOL factory.
+Vertical Take-Off and Landing are air-crafts.
+They cost more than ground tanks and have low HP like hovers.
+They can be targeted only when on ground, with other VTOLs, dedicated AA weapons or pulse guns.
+VTOLs also carry a limited amount of ammunition and must return to a rearming pad once it is depleted.
+They can be built only from a VTOL factory.

-Some weapons cannot be mounted on VTOLs, like artillery turrets or cannons.
+Some weapons cannot be mounted on VTOLs, like artillery turrets, cannons or missiles.
 Researching advanced mortars unlocks bombs.